 Banks can use data analytics for the following:

-Customer Lifetime Value (CLV) prediction: Like in any other retail business, data analysis can be used by banks to understand all the value it can derive from its total relationship with a customer.
+Customer Lifetime Value (CLV) prediction: Like in any other retail business, data analysis can be used by banks to understand all the value it can derive from their total relationship with a customer.
 This is getting to be a very important play for it helps banks understand in a scientific manner which customer relationship is worth nurturing in the long term.

 Several analytics tools and approaches exist today to develop a CLV model, including ones like generalized linear models (GLM), Stepwise regression, Classification, and so on.
 Building a predictive model to determine future marketing strategies based on CLV is becoming important to maintain good customer relations.